 The PUC also calls into how CMP’s customer service team of workers handled court cases and questions over those payments.
 Many of the speakers on Tuesday said it fell short.

-Some said they were promised call-backs that never got here; others stated it often took as long as an hour at the telephone on-hold earlier than they could get via to someone.
+Some said they were promised call-backs that never got here; others stated it often took as long as an hour at the telephone on hold earlier than they could get via to someone.
 “Their customer support is horrific,” stated Michael Adams of Windham.
 “I don’t see myself as a patron or a ratepayer – I’m a victim.”

 “There’s glaringly something wrong, billing-sensible or meter-clever,” said Tasha Dolce of Alfred.
 “Your arms may be as responsible as theirs if you permit it.”
 The new chairman of the PUC said regulators are as worried as CMP clients about the company’s billing practices and how it treated callers in search of answers.
 “We share the issues of clients who are upset with the response of CMP,” Phil Bartlett stated.

 Bartlett said the PUC would request proposals for consultants to help with the look.
 The record to the Legislature is due in February.
 Rob DuPaul, a contractor from Sanford, stated sharply higher electric bills contributed to his financial disaster.
-CMP advised that inefficient appliances, cold climate, or someone stealing electricity brought on the better payments, but DuPaul stated none of those changed into valid for bills that nearly tripled the winter earlier than closing.
+CMP advised that inefficient appliances, cold climate, or someone stealing electricity brought on the better payments, but DuPaul stated none changed into valid for bills that nearly tripled the winter earlier than closing.